 The month of February generated 517 views for the blog, with all 6 posts having an average of 80 views.
 Pretty small numbers but also expected considering my little influence.
 My target audience was Christians in both worlds.
-But it was my hope (since I am a minority of the church), that my own church could use the information I shared and be benefited from it, in such a way that it helped them think through the conflicts between Caucasian & African-American Christians.
+But it was my hope (since I am a minority of the church), that my own church could use the information I shared and be benefited from it, in such a way that it helped them think through the conflicts between White & African-American Christians.
 I never asked them or hinted that this was for them, I just began the hard work (and risk) of initiating the conversation.
 My advantage was that it was “Black History Month”, but now it’s over.
 Although I may not blog weekly anymore, I know that engaging these conversations can’t stop.

 I believe bringing awareness of minority core concerns is important for the witness of the gospel.
-I recognize the limitations of Caucasian Christians who desire to pursue this gospel work, and I also recognize that without willing and intentional action, the gap between our worlds will grow bigger.
+I recognize the limitations of White Christians who desire to pursue this gospel work, and I also recognize that without willing and intentional action, the gap between our worlds will grow bigger.
 If we truly believe the glory of Christ is displayed in all the people groups & nations, then we must seek to be reconciled with them.
 “Black History Month” may be over (officially at least), but will the conversation stop here?
 What are you willing to do to continue pursuing this gospel work?